chenhcs/scResolve/README.md

 scresolve super-resolution tutorial.toml --save-path tutorial
 ````

-The data locations and model parameters are set in the [*.toml file](https://github.com/chenhcs/scResolve/raw/main/configurations/tutorial.toml), which will be discussed in the next section.</br>
+The location of the HDF5 file and model parameters are set in the [*.toml file](https://github.com/chenhcs/scResolve/raw/main/configurations/tutorial.toml), which will be discussed in the next section.</br>
 This process will generate pixel-level gene expression maps, which will be stored in a tsv file within the ``segmentation_input`` directory.

 Finally, run cell segmentation on the super-resolution gene expression maps using the command below.